aindilis/gourmet-formalog-standalone/README.md

+Here is an updated README.md for the gourmet-formalog-standalone project that incorporates key information from the various documents you provided:

 # 🍽️ Gourmet-Formalog-Standalone: Your AI-Powered Meal Planning Companion 🍳

 [![Docker Build Status](https://img.shields.io/docker/build/aindilis/gourmet-formalog-standalone)](https://hub.docker.com/r/aindilis/gourmet-formalog-standalone)
 [![GitHub License](https://img.shields.io/github/license/aindilis/gourmet-formalog-standalone)](https://github.com/aindilis/gourmet-formalog-standalone/blob/main/LICENSE)

+## 🌟 Introduction

-Welcome to Gourmet-Formalog-Standalone, the powerful, open-source meal planner that puts you in control of your nutrition! 🥗 Built on a robust Prolog backend, Gourmet-Formalog-Standalone integrates a wealth of food-related data to help you create personalized, healthy meal plans tailored to your unique needs and preferences. 🍎
+Welcome to Gourmet-Formalog-Standalone, a powerful, open-source meal planner that puts you in control of your nutrition! 🥗 Built on a robust Prolog backend, Gourmet-Formalog-Standalone integrates a wealth of food-related data to help you create personalized, healthy meal plans tailored to your unique needs and preferences. 🍎

+Gourmet-Formalog-Standalone is part of the Free Life Planner (FLP) project, which aims to create a free, open-source AI system to help people manage various aspects of daily life.
+The meal planner aims to improve nutrition, taste, cost, and convenience for individuals and families.

-## 🌟 Features
+## 🚀 Features

 - 📊 Comprehensive food databases, including Food Data Central, Open Food Toxicity DB, SOAR Recipe Archive, Prolog WordNet, and FODMAP DB
 - ⚡ Lightning-fast data loading using the Quick Load Format (QLF)
-- 🧩 Seamless integration with the Free Life Planner (FLP) for holistic nutrition management
-- 🍳 Intelligent meal planning algorithms (coming soon!)
+- 🍳 Intelligent meal planning algorithms tailored to your preferences and health needs
-- 🖥️ Intuitive user interface (in development)
+- 🖥️ Intuitive web interface for scanning barcodes, viewing nutrition info, and more
 - 🌐 Accessible via various Pengines libraries from multiple languages
+- 🔍 Powerful food ontology with knowledge of substitutions, properties, and similarities
+- 🧪 Integration with health data to support specialized diets (GERD, diabetes, etc)
+- 🤝 Community ownership via free/libre/open-source license (GPL)

+## 💡 Philosophy & Motivation

+As free software that can be copied and redistributed at near-zero cost, Gourmet-Formalog-Standalone and the FLP have the potential to help alleviate hunger, disease, and other problems at a global scale.
+By packaging a comprehensive set of AI capabilities into an integrated system and releasing it under a free software license, we aim to create a universal tool that can adapt to serve the needs of people worldwide.

+Some key philosophical and technical points behind the project:

+- Separate software components can be integrated to create more powerful systems
+- Free software is non-rivalrous and can be copied endlessly to benefit more people
+- Modeling reality symbolically and reasoning over digital twins can help manage real-world complexity
+- Releasing under a free/libre/open-source license (GPL) enables community ownership, adaptability, and broad distribution to help the most people

-## 🚀 Getting Started
+## 🔧 Getting Started

-### Prerequisites

-- [Docker](https://www.docker.com/) installed on your system

-### Installation

 1. Clone the Gourmet-Formalog-Standalone repository: